Implicit egotism

 Implicit egotism is the hypothesis that humans have an unconscious preference for things they associate with themselves.

+Pelham, Mirenberg and Jones

 In a 2002 paper, psychologists Pelham, Mirenberg, and Jones argue that people have a basic desire to feel good about themselves and behave according to that desire.
 These automatic positive associations would influence feelings about almost anything associated with the self.
 Based on the mere ownership effect, which states that people like things more if they own them, and the name-letter effect, which states that people like the letters of their name more than other letters, the authors theorised that people would develop an affection for objects and concepts that are chronically associated with the self, such as their name.
 They called this putative form of unconscious attraction 'implicit egotism'.